Ann Cooper Whitall

-Ann Cooper Whitall (1716–1797) was a prominent Quaker woman in early America.

-Cooper' was born in Woodbury, New Jersey on April 23, 1716.
+Ann Cooper Whitall (1716–1797) was a prominent Quaker woman in the colonial U.S. She was born in Woodbury, New Jersey to John and Ann Cooper on April 23, 1716.
 She married James Whitall in 1739 at age 23.
 Whitall kept a diary starting in about 1760 that contains important historical insight into the lives of people in the Red Bank area and Quaker family life in colonial times.

+Both devout Quakers, Ann and her husband were pacifists and remained neutral throughout the American Revolutionary War despite the immediate threat that the conflict posed to their home and livelihood.

-As a devout Quaker, Whitall stayed in her house on October 22, 1777, even though British warships were firing cannon in that direction during the Battle of Red Bank.
-A cannonball did crash into the very room where Whitall sat working at a spinning wheel.
-She moved the spinning wheel down to the basement and kept working.
-The battle was a victory for the colonists, and afterwards Whitall opened her house to wounded Hessian soldiers, even though they were the enemy.
+Whitall would stay in her house during the 1777 Battle of Red Bank, even though British warships were firing cannon in that direction.
+There is a popular myth that a stray cannonball crashed through the house into the very room where Whitall sat working at a spinning wheel at which point she supposedly moved the spinning wheel down to the basement and kept working.
+According to Dr. Janofsky, though, director of the Red Bank Battlefield historical site, there is little evidence that the house was hit by cannon fire at all.
+The battle was a victory for the colonists, and afterwards Whitall opened her house to wounded on both sides.
 She gave them herbal medicines and bandaged their wounds.
 She is called the Heroine of Red Bank for her actions at that time.

-The Battle of Red Bank took place on the Delaware River in West New Jersey in Gloucester County in what is now National Park, New Jersey.
-South Jersey folk hero Jonas Cattell ran the entire distance from Haddonfield to Woodbury to warn Colonel Christopher Greene, who commanded the small colonial contingent at nearby Red Bank, that the Hessians, commanded by Count von Donop, were marching towards Red Bank.

 Ann and James Whitall had nine children together, six sons and three daughters.
 Ann Whitall died in 1797 at age 82 during a yellow fever epidemic.
 Her remains are interred along with her husband's at the Friends Burial Ground in Woodbury, New Jersey.

 The James and Ann Whitall House stands today, preserved, as part of the Red Bank Battlefield county park.
 Tours are available seasonally.